 * A resident is someone who currently resides in the Town of Coalhurst.

 The Municipal Government Act gives Town Council the authority to control, regulate, and license all business conducted in the municipality, whether or not there is a business premises in the Town.
-Violation of the Business License Bylaw [PDF], including non-payment of any fee, is an offence subject to a maximum fine of $500.
+Violation of the Business BY-LAW #393-17 [PDF], including non-payment of any fee, is an offence subject to a maximum fine in accordance to the Bylaw.